seongmin-Jo/DeepRL_in-action/README.md

 # DeepRL_in-action
-Code for Deep Reinforcement Learning Code
+Code for Deep Reinforcement Learning in Action

 Rebuild code to make library and more fancy